MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 | 504         | Request times out | A 504 status code indicates that the request timed out.
 The default timeout setting is 5 seconds.
 You can increase the timeout or try to speed up the endpoint by modifying *score.py* to remove unnecessary calls.
 If these actions don't correct the problem, the code might be in a nonresponsive state or an infinite loop.
 Follow [ERROR: ResourceNotReady](#error-resourcenotready) to debug the *score.py* file.  |
 | 500         | Internal server error  | Azure Machine Learning-provisioned infrastructure is failing.|

-#### How to prevent 503 status codes
+#### How to prevent 503 status code errors

 Kubernetes online deployments support autoscaling, which allows replicas to be added to support extra load.
 For more information, see [Azure Machine Learning inference router](how-to-kubernetes-inference-routing-azureml-fe.md).
 The decision to scale up or down is based on utilization of the current container replicas.

-Two actions can help prevent 503 status codes: Changing the utilization level for creating new replicas, or changing the minimum number of replicas.
+Two actions can help prevent 503 status code errors: Changing the utilization level for creating new replicas, or changing the minimum number of replicas.
 You can use these approaches individually or in combination.

 - Change the utilization target at which autoscaling creates new replicas by setting the `autoscale_target_utilization` to a lower value.
 This change doesn't cause replicas to be created faster, but at a lower utilization threshold.
 For example, changing the value to 30% causes replicas to be created when 30% utilization occurs instead of waiting until the service is 70% utilized.